mansubba2022/NewsApp-React/README.md

-News App using React and New Api
+News App using React and News Api